Published Date: Sep 05 2023

 Among the three common cell detachment methods, enzymatic digestion is the most widely used method, mainly using trypsin, the general concentration is 0.25-0.5%, and the digestion time varies according to factors such as cell type and action temperature.
 In general, at 37°C, 1-5 minutes is enough for 0.25% trypsin digesting a monolayer of adherent cells.
 It should be noted that Ca2+, Mg2+, serum, and protein can reduce the activity of trypsin, so trypsin without Ca2+ and Mg2+, and EDTA-containing trypsin has higher activity; At last, trypsin digestion can be terminated with serum-containing medium.

 There are roughly 2 kinds of trypsin, one is traditional animal-origin trypsin mainly extracted from bovine or pig pancreatic tissue whose disadvantage is the risk of viral contamination, another is animal-free trypsin which is produced by gene recombination technology.
-The recombinant trypsin has many potential usages including drug production, application of biotechnology or as a research tool, for example, protein drug production, cell segregation, vaccine production and tissue sample preparation for cell analysis while avoiding the risk of viral contaminant brought by bovine and pig pancreatic trypsin.
+Recombinant enzymes have many potential usages including drug production, application of biotechnology or as a research tool, for example, protein drug production, cell segregation, vaccine production and tissue sample preparation for cell analysis while avoiding the risk of viral contaminant brought by bovine and pig pancreatic trypsin.
 2020 edition of China Pharmacopeia includes for the first time the quality criteria for non-animal-derived recombinant trypsin.
 After all, recombinant trypsin is an indispensable tool enzyme in the field of biological medicine and scientific research.

 3. Steps for the use of recombinant trypsin in practical applications: